 - Salt & pepper to taste

-Add the oil to a large soup pot and sauté the onion over medium-high heat for 5 minutes.
+- Add the oil to a soup pot and sauté the onion over medium-high heat for 5 minutes.

-Add the garlic and turkey to the pot and cook, stirring occasionally, for 5 minutes or until the turkey turns white on the outside.
+- Add the garlic and ground turkey to the pot and cook, breaking the meat up with your spoon and stirring occasionally, for 5 minutes or until the turkey turns white on the outside.

-Add the chili powder, cumin, paprika, and cayenne pepper.
+- Add the remaining ingredients except for salt & pepper.
 Give it a good stir.

-Season with extra salt & pepper if needed and garnish with desired toppings.
+- Season with salt & pepper if needed and serve with desired toppings.